 Hi, I’m Serena.
 I have spent much of my life working on my own healing.
 I have Endometriosis and its cousin, Adenomyosis, which are chronic pelvic diseases.
 Endo can be managed in various ways but is incurable.
 It creates symptoms such as painful sex, extremely painful and heavy periods, daily debilitating pain, infertility, exhaustion and more.
-Many with this disease deal with mental health challenges, such as depression and anxiety due to being in chronic pain.
+Myself and many with this disease have dealt with mental health challenges, such as depression and anxiety due to being in chronic pain.

-I am grateful to be living in this city of Tkaronto- (in Mohawk meaning ‘Trees standing in water’) on this land of the Mississaugas of the Credit, Anishinaabe, Chippewa, Haudenosaunee and Wendat nations.
-In this ‘Dish With One Spoon’ treaty territory, I respect this agreement that acknowledges that we must take care of and protect this land, our Mother who sustains us and care for and protect each other.
-We must share our resources equitably.
+I am grateful to be living & working in this city of Tkaronto- (in Mohawk meaning ‘Trees standing in water’) on this land of the Mississaugas of the Credit, Mississaugas of Scugog, Hiawatha and Alderville First Nations; Anishinaabe, Haudenosaunee and Wendat nations.
+In this ‘Dish With One Spoon’ treaty territory, I respect this agreement that acknowledges that we must share our resources equitably.
 We are all connected.